A Stare

 -Pope Francis

 The Road to Perdition is one of my favorite movies.
-It is the story of a young boy and his father, who happens to be a mob enforcer, and their travel together seeking vengeance against a mobster who murdered the rest of their family.
+It is the story of a young boy and his father, who happens to be a mob enforcer, and they travel together seeking vengeance against a mobster who murdered the rest of their family.
 After the boy comes of age and witnesses “what” his father does for a living, the movie ends with his father getting killed.
-Yet it is within the final moments of his life that his father shows who he is, a protector of a child who didn’t want him to follow in his footsteps.
-A father who was sorry.
+Yet it is within the final moments of his life that his father shows who he is, a protector of a child who didn’t want him to follow in his footsteps—a father who was sorry.

 What is Andrew searching for when he glares into my eyes?